loujine/musicbrainz-scripts/README.md

 dates with explicit day have priority over dates with only the month and so on) to all relevant advanced relationships (performers, works, areas, places).

-* mbz-setattributes: add attributes to the recording-work relationships.
-For the moment only the "live" attribute is set.
+* mbz-setattributes: add/toggle attributes to the recording-work relationships.
+For the moment only the "live" and "partial" attributes are set.

 * mbz-setinstrument: replace all "performer" or "orchestra" recording-artist relationships with specific instruments relationships.
 The main objective is to